 Personal grooming doesn’t begin and end with stylish haircuts, trendy eyebrow treatments, and mani-pedis.
 To finish the job properly, sometimes a person must take on some less glamorous assignments, such as removing unsightly tufts of overgrown hairs from the nostrils and ears.
 The right tool for this task is a specialized gadget known as a nose and ear hair trimmer.

-Nasal and ear hairs serve as a first line of defense against dust and other natural contaminants, but as we age, these hairs tend to become thicker and more noticeable to others.
+These hairs serve as a first line of defense against dust and other natural contaminants, but as we age, they tend to become thicker and more noticeable to others.
 Plucking out these unsightly hairs, however, is a painful process and can lead to infections and damaged skin.
-The judicious use of a sanitary rotary nose hair trimmer is clearly the way to go, and BestReviews is here to guide consumers through the shopping process.
+The judicious use of a sanitary rotary nose hair trimmer is clearly the way to go.

 A person’s nasal passages contain coarse hairs that act as filters to capture dust, pollen, bacteria, and other contaminants before they can enter the respiratory system.
 These hairs generally grow to a certain length (much like eyelashes and eyebrows) before they fall out naturally and are replaced by new ones.
 Sometimes this results in unsightly strands of hair at the end of the nostrils.
 Tufts of unwanted hair can also form in the outer ear canal.